rakutentech/engineering-blog/content/post/elm-at-rakuten/index.md

 This is similar to what Bret Victor showed in his famous talk "Inventing on Principle."[^bret-victor]

 [^bret-victor]: Bret Victor is an interface designer, computer scientist, and electrical engineer known for his talks on the future of technology.
 In his talk, [Inventing on Principle](https://youtu.be/PUv66718DII?t=762), Victor showed his vision about fixing the fundamentally broken way we make software.
-The vision, is short, is that "Creators need an immediate connection to what they’re creating."
+The vision, in short, is that "Creators need an immediate connection to what they’re creating."
 More about this in [The Coming Software Apocalypse](https://www.theatlantic.com/technology/archive/2017/09/saving-the-world-from-code/540393/) by James Somers.

 [Index](#index) | [Top](#top)